lvgl/lvgl/docs/ROADMAP.md

 ## v8
 Planned to September/October 2020
+- Create an `lv_components` repository for compley widgets
+   - It makes the core LVGL leaner
+   - In `lv_components` we can have a lot and specific widgets
+   - Good place for contribution
 - New scrolling:
   - See [feat/new-scroll](https://github.com/lvgl/lvgl/tree/feat/new-scroll) branch and  [#1614](https://github.com/lvgl/lvgl/issues/1614)) issue.
   - Remove `lv_page` and support scrolling on `lv_obj`